karim-ahmed/nofe-caffe/README.md

-For more information about NoFE, please refer to the NoFE project website (http://vlg.cs.dartmouth.edu/projects/nofe/).
+For more information about NoFE, please refer to the NoFE project website (http://vlg.cs.dartmouth.edu/projects/nofe/).<br>
-For nofe examples, please see folder "nofe_examples".
+For nofe examples, please see folder "nofe_examples".<br>
-Trained NoFE models can be downloaded from the project website.
+Trained NoFE models can be downloaded from the project website. <br>
-For questions about code, please contact: Karim Ahmed, email: karim@cs.dartmouth.edu
+For questions about code, please contact: Karim Ahmed, email: karim@cs.dartmouth.edu <br>